Solyze/SolyzeFabricDevTools/README.md

 This is my first proper Fabric mod btw.

 Screenshots are outdated.
-They're from the 1.19.4 version.
+They're from the 1.19.4 version, but it should look mostly the same.

 <p align="center">HUD (Toggle with U)</p>